-The presence or absence of antigens on the surface of red cells allows laboratories to identify the blood group of individuals.
-ABO and Rh blood group systems are the most well-known and most significant in transfusion practice.
+The presence or absence of antigens on the surface of red cells allows laboratories to determine an individual's blood group.
+The ABO and Rh blood group systems are the most well-known and most significant in transfusion practice.

-Pre-transfusion testing is performed to identify the patient's blood group and to detect pre-existing atypical red cell antibodies.
-A group and type (or group and antibody screen) is performed to allow provision of compatible red cells.
-If a clinically significant antibody is detected, red cells that are negative for the relevant antigen must be crossmatched.
+Pretransfusion testing is performed to identify the patient's blood group and to detect pre-existing red cell antibodies.
+A group and screen (or group and type) is performed to allow provision of compatible red cells.
+If a clinically significant antibody is detected, red cells that are negative for the relevant antigen must be crossmatched for transfusion.

-Immune red cell antibodies are predominantly IgG.
-These atypical antibodies are formed upon exposure to foreign red cell antigens during transfusion or pregnancy.
-IgG antibodies can cross the placenta and may cause haemolytic disease of the fetus and newborn.
+Antibodies are formed follwing exposure to to foreign red cell antigens during transfusion or pregnancy.
+These IgG antibodies can cross the placenta and may cause haemolytic disease of the fetus and newborn.

 The incidence of an immune red cell alloantibody is determined by the frequency of the antigen in the population and by its immunogenicity.

 A patient may also have an antibody that reacts to all red cells irrespective of which antigens are present.
 This makes crossmatching difficult.
 These antibodies may also be associated with autoimmune diseases or medications.